Pece17/IoTBeacon/README.md

 ## 4.5.
 PHP website (Work in progress)

-This is the ```index.php``` PHP file that is enclosed with HTML, and will be the actual website that was configured with the server
+This is the first version of ```index.php``` file which is the PHP script enclosed with HTML - this will be the actual website that the server shows in the lab environment

 ```
 <!DOCTYPE html>